Site icon Our Breathing Planet

 Alligator Snapping Turtle Physical Description

-The amazing Alligator Snapping Turtle immediately captures the attention of those who encounter it.
-Not surprisingly, though, it does so for several reasons.
+The amazing Alligator Snapping Turtle immediately captures the attention of those individuals who encounter it.
+Not surprisingly, though, the reptile does so for several reasons.
 Its pure appearance obviously startles most people.
-Yet it also impresses one with its sheer physical size.
+Yet it also impresses one with its sheer physical dimensions.

-Like many reptiles, it also displays a certain degree of the physiological trait of sexual dimorphism.
+Like many of earth’s fauna, it also displays a certain degree of the physiological trait of sexual dimorphism.
 In its case, however, this characteristic manifests itself in terms of length and mass.
 It also does so to a relatively great degree.
-Males attain much greater measurements.
+Males usually attain much greater measurements.

-Fully mature adults average a carapace length ranging from 13.
+Fully mature adults of this species average a carapace length ranging from 13.
 8 – 31.8 in (35 – 80.8 cm).
-Males tend to be on the higher end of that range, while females typically hold down the lower end.
-Exceptional individuals of both genders do sometimes occur, of course.
+Males tend to be on the slightly higher end of that range, while females typically hold down the lower end.
+Exceptional individuals of both genders do naturally sometimes occur, of course.

-The heaviest confirmed example, a male, weighed 249 lb (113 kg).
+The heaviest confirmed example, a male, actually weighed a remarkable 249 lb (113 kg).
 Except for the size difference, the two sexes appear nearly indistiguishable.
 They’re known for the three ridges of large scales on the thick shells.
 This shows a mix of gray, brown, black, or olive green.

-Yet the remarkable Alligator Snapping Turtle evolved even more intriguing physical adaptations.
-The large, heavy head has a sharp beak.
+Yet the astonishing Alligator Snapping Turtle evolved even more intriguing physical adaptations.
+The extremely large, heavy head possesses a sharp, powerful beak.
 Even the inside of the mouth is camouflaged.
 Used to lure fish, a worm-like appendage appears on the tip of the tongue.

 Source: https://bit.ly/3KnULaL Public Domain Image